 - Frances Hodgson Burnett was born in Manchester, England, on November 24, 1849.

 - Frances was three years old when her father died- the situation plunging the family into poverty.

-- Frances only turned to write professionally so she could support her family.
+- Frances only turned to writing professionally so she could support her family.
 Her first story was published in Godey’s Lady’s Book in 1868.

-- Frances was convinced to write children’s fiction after a visit to Boston in 1879, where she met Louisa May Alcott, and Mary Mapes Dodge, editor of children’s magazine St. Nicholas.
+- Frances was convinced to write children’s fiction after a visit to Boston in 1879, where she met Louisa May Alcott and Mary Mapes Dodge, editor of the children’s magazine St. Nicholas.